Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Experiments

 \subsection{MNIST Data}

-In this section, we evaluate different methods on the MNIST data\footnote{\url{http://yann.lecun.com/exdb/mnist/}}, which is a benchmark dataset in image classification problems and the state-of-the-art results have achieved less than 1\% test error rate.
-Therefore, the classification accuracy of this problem is relatively high.
-Note that, different from the LCC sampling, our LUS method can handle general logistic models.
-In this experiment, we let the model function $f(\cdot)$ for the LUS estimator to be one of the state-of-the-art deep neural networks.
-Moreover, in order to save computational cost, we use a simpler neural net structure to obtain the pilot estimator $\tilde{p}(C|\bm{X})$, which is different from the one used for the final LUS estimator.
-The detailed net structures and parameter settings are provided in the appendix.
-For the US method, we apply the same net structure used by the final LUS estimator to achieve fair comparison.
+In this section, we evaluate different methods on the MNIST data\footnote{\url{http://yann.lecun.com/exdb/mnist/}}, which is a benchmark dataset in image classification problems and the state-of-the-art results have achieved less than 1\% test error rate on this dataset.
+Therefore, the classification accuracy of this problem is high.
+Note that different from the LCC sampling, our LUS method can handle general logistic models.
+In this experiment, we let the model function $f$ for the LUS estimator to be one of the state-of-the-art deep neural networks.
+Since we have no knowledge about the underlying true model in this real dataset, the adopted neural network might be misspecified.
+In order to save computational cost, we use a simpler neural net structure to obtain the pilot estimate $\tilde{p}(\x,k)$.
+It is worth mentioning that this simpler neural network is different from the one used for the final LUS estimator, because the LUS method only requires a rough estimate $\tilde{p}(\x,k)$ instead of an explicit estimator which is needed by post-estimation correction based methods.
+The detailed network structures and parameter settings are provided in Appendix~\ref{appendix:neural}.
+For the US method, we apply the same network structure used by the final LUS estimator to achieve fair comparison.
 Since the MNIST data is marginally balanced, the CC method performs the same with the US method and we omit its comparison here.

 The training set consists of 60,000 images and the test set has 10,000 images.
-We uniformly select $6000$ data points, i.e., 10\% of the training data, to compute the rough estimate $\tilde{p}(C|\bm{X})$ and then use it to perform 10 repetitions of the experiment to obtain the average performance of different methods.
+We uniformly select $n_{pilot}=6000$ data points (i.e., 10\% of the training data) to compute the rough estimate $\tilde{p}(\x,k)$ in \emph{every} repetition and perform 10 repetitions of the experiment to obtain the average performance of different methods.
+Similar to the simulations, we assume the LUS method samples a number of $n_{Sub}$ data points and let the US method sample $n_{Sub}+n_{pilot}$ data points.
+Note that the setting is a bit unfair for LUS because the $n_{pilot}$ data points used for computing $\tilde{p}(\x,k)$ are processed by a simpler neural network.
+However, we still keep this protocol in the experiment.